Swin Cash: Professional career

 Cash was one of 21 finalists for the U.S. Women's Olympic Basketball Team Roster.
 The 20 professional women's basketball players, plus one collegiate player (Brittney Griner), were selected by the USA Basketball Women's National Team Player Selection Committee to compete for the final roster which will represent the US at the 2012 Olympics in London.
 Cash made the final roster and played for the U.S. team that won the 2012 Olympic gold medal.

 Washington and Jefferson College awarded Cash with an honorary degree in Doctorate of Public Service at their commencement ceremonies in May 2011 to honor her charity work.
 Cash is the founder of the Pennsylvania-based Cash for Kids charitable organization.

 Cash was waived by New York Liberty on May 11, 2016.
 On May 24, 2016, it was reported that Cash re-signed with the Liberty for the remainder of the season.
 She was immediately eligible for their game versus the Atlanta Dream on that day.

 On June 7, 2016, Cash announced that she would retire at the end of the 2016 season.

+Executive career

+On June 10, 2019, Cash was hired to serve as the vice president of basketball operations and team development for the New Orleans Pelicans of the National Basketball Association.
+On April 24, 2025, Cash was dismissed by the Pelicans after six seasons with the team.

+On September 23, 2025, Amazon Prime Video hired Cash to serve as a front office insider and WNBA analyst.